 Maintaining the character of existing rural neighbourhoods is also considered very important.
 This character includes a certain amount of independence and diversity of use and development.
-The vision is for communities that protect their positive aspects and characteristics yet are not wary of embracing and working towards positive change for the benefit of the community.
+The vision is for communities that protect their positive aspects and characteristics yet are embracing and working towards positive change for the benefit of the community.

-The value of the area's lakes and rivers are critical components of resident's quality of life and the local economy.
+The area's lakes and rivers are critical components of the residents' quality of life and the local economy.
 Therefore, the benefits as well as the responsibilities of waterfront living are recognized.
 This recognition results in the vision of communities that protect the natural ecology of the area and promote responsible public access to, and enjoyment of, the area's lakes and rivers.

-A more diversified economy is becoming increasingly important in order to ensure that the area remains vibrant and residents enjoy economic and employment stability.
+A diversified economy is important to ensure that the area remains vibrant and residents enjoy economic and employment stability.
 The communities realize that being able to offer newcomers to the area a high quality of life and an attractive and well functioning built environment will serve to increase the potential for economic diversification beyond reliance on the agricultural and forest products industries.